kilbot/WooCommerce-POS/readme.txt

 == Changelog ==

 = 0.3.1 =
-* TODO: settings: choose which users have access
+* New: choose which user roles have access to POS
 * TODO: settings: choose which field is used for barcode (PRO USERS)
 * New: POS only products
 * TODO: settings: payment tab, select which payment gateways to use